LiAndrw/LoLVoidGrubsImpact/README.md

   frameborder="0"
 ></iframe>.

 The bar graph shows a distinct positive correlation between void grubs taken and win rate.
-The win rate of teams increases with the number of void grubs taken they take, indicating that taking more void grubs increases a team's chances of winning the game.
+The win rate of teams increases with the number of void grubs taken they take, indicating that taking more void grubs may possibly increase a team's chances of winning the game.

 ### Interesting Aggregates
 A second dataframe, which was named grouped, was also made to find interesting aggregates.
 This dataset was created from smaller_df by first grouping on `'void_grubs'` and creating several new columns: `'result_sum'`, the total number of wins teams earned after getting a specific number of void grubs, `'count'`, the count of games where the specific number of void grubs was obtained by a team, `'avg_towers'`, the average number of towers taken in a game by teams that had secured a specific number of void grubs, `'avg_totalgold'`, the average amount of total gold earned by teams that had secured a specific number of void grubs, and `'avg_visionscore'`, the average amount of vision score earned by teams that had secured a specific number of void grubs.